alpheios-project/arethusa/docs/content/plugin_guide.md

 from our `navigator.nextSentence()` call.

-Normally - when `Arethusa` is started inside your browser - the `ArethusaCtrl` and `state` will start a chain of events, that setup the `navigator`.
-As we're running our tests in isolation, we have to this manually again.
+Normally - when `Arethusa` is started inside your browser - the `ArethusaCtrl` and `state` will start a chain of events that setup the `navigator`.
+As we're running our tests in isolation, we have to do this manually again.